bulaida1/aggregators-depoyment/README.md

 # aggregators-depoyment

-This is ansible code to delpoy multiple aggegators in a cluster, with FQDN and a single interface
+This is ansible code to deploy multiple aggregators in a cluster, with FQDN and a single interface

 Tested on:
 Centra_version:39.2.4